 "Mindful breathing helps you see your anger, your frustration, your suffering.
 When you breathe mindfully, you practice looking deeply into yourself."

 ~Thich Nhat Hanh

-Another anchor is yoga or slow bioenergetic grouding in psychotherapy.
-An introspective state arises through noticing our breathing and body sensations-- which naturally calms our mind.
+Another anchor is yoga or slow bioenergetic grounding, in both psychotherapy, and/or in meditation.
+An introspective state through noticing our breathing and body sensations naturally calms our mind.

 Maybe we'll discover moments of uncaused well-being amidst difficulties.
 What if all experiences-- difficulty, ease, well-being--can be welcomed?
 Or at the very least, (even briefly in the best of worst moments), kindly recognized?

 Call or Email Judy Silvan, LICSW (LCSW CA #61755) in Cambridge, MA or Marin County, CA for help with:

 Depression, Anxiety, PTSD, Attachment-Trauma, Individual Therapy, Couple Counseling, Marriage Therapy, Tween or Teen Therapy, Sibling Therapy, Mindfulness, Movement and Somatic Therapy, Yoga in Psychotherapy, Transgender & Transitions, Loss, Divorce, Grief, Clinical Supervision, Teaching, Consultation and more.
 Remote or Tele-Therapy also available.